uhctf/uhctf.be/content/practical.md

 # When?
 Where?

-Androme @ Wetenschapspark, UHasselt Campus Diepenbeek

-May 17th 2023, 12:00 - 20:00
+TBD

 We will take care of catering.
-Drinks and dinner will be available.
+Drinks and dinner will be provided.

-Thanks to our sponsor, this event is free for you to join.
+Thanks to our sponsors, this event is free for you to join.

 # Teams